Cpt-Dingus/blog-page/Radio knowledge collection-WIP.md

 Hardware terms
 - SDR - Software Defined Radio -> A device used to translate radio waves into digital info
 - LNA - Low Noise Amplifier -> A tool used to amplify radio signals
+- Bias-t/Bias tee -> A device used to inject DC power into the rf line. **DO NOT PLUG IT IN AIMING AT YOUR SDR, IT WILL KILL IT**
 - Sma -> Type of connector used by most SDRs
 - Balun -> Converts an **Un**balanced signal to a **Bal**anced one and vice versa